Trauma Sensitive Yoga

 Why Trauma-Informed Yoga Matters

-Trauma-informed yoga is grounded in the understanding that healing requires a safe and empowering environment.
-This practice encourages individuals to explore sensations in their bodies, cultivate self-awareness, and gently practice choice-making—all fundamental elements in restoring a sense of agency.
+Trauma-informed yoga is grounded in the understanding that healing requires a safe and empowering environment for you to explore sensations in your body,

 “Trauma is not what happens to you.
 Trauma is what happens inside you as a result of what happened to you.”
-Gabor Mate

 What is Trauma?